Gardens have been shown to have a positive effect on stress management. Simply put, they reduce stress.

 Some of the ways in which gardens can help to manage stress include:

 Cortisol is a hormone associated with stress.
-Studies show that spending time in nature helps to reduce cortisol levels. - Improving mood:
+Studies show that spending time in nature helps to reduce cortisol levels, reducing stress.

 Gardening is a form of physical activity.
-Therefore, help to reduce stress by releasing endorphins and promoting relaxation.
+Therefore, it therefore helps to reduce stress by releasing endorphins and promoting relaxation.

 Overall, gardens offer a powerful tool for stress management.
 Spending time in nature is beneficial for both physical and mental wellbeing.

 Finally, we are not medical professionals and do not offer medical advice.
-In other words, we ask that to spend some time outdoors and experience the effects of a beautiful garden for yourself.
+Luckily, you have nothing to lose by taking the time to relax and de-stress in an outdoors environment while experiencing the effects of a beautiful garden for yourself.
+Go ahead – touch some grass!